-Many claim to work with concept development.
-Engineers, teachers, fashion oracles alike.
-And we brand developers, of course.
+Many claims to work with concept development.
+Engineers, teachers, and fashion oracles alike.
+And us brand developers, of course.
 Just to name a few.
 Google the term and you get more than 1,500,000 hits in half a second.
 So, what’s the thing and what do we all have in common?

 The word concept derives from latin conceptum, “a general notion, the immediate object of a thought”.
 From philosophy to science, politics and design, concept development is a way to shape principles and ideas that explain a complex whole.
 Just as a prototype is a promise of a finished product, a sharply worded and visualised idea can make us see the bigger picture.
 When we don’t get stuck in details the path forward is clear.

 At Grow, we use concept development across our entire offering to build meaningful connections between people and brands, whether it is through product innovation, design, culture, communication and more.
 Beyond our home turf, concept development can be applied to almost any challenge you can think of – from promoting trucks to designing perfume bottles, and space stations or contributing to a sustainable planet.